 He is currently completing a book-length manuscript entitled From the Chair to the Nation, which explores the relation between the modernist practices of furniture and interior design developed by Italian architects in the interwar period, the definition of an identity for the young Italian nation, and the politics of fascism.
 His second book project explores architecture's role in the representation, belonging, and assimilation of Italian migrants in New York City, from Ellis Island to the suburbs.
-These research projects have resulted in a number publications and exhibitions including the installation Cinecittá Occupata for the 2014 Venice Biennale by invitation of the general curator Rem Koolhaas.
+These research projects have resulted in a number publications, most recently in the Journal of the Society of Architectural Historians, and exhibitions including the installation Cinecittá Occupata for the 2014 Venice Biennale by invitation of the general curator Rem Koolhaas.

-With his interest on nationalism and migration, he participated in the project After Belonging.
-Together with the After Belonging Agency, he was the Chief Curator of the 2016 Oslo Architecture Triennale (Graham Foundation Grant 2015) and an editor of the volume After Belonging: The Objects, Spaces, and Territories of the Ways We Stay in Transit (Lars Muller, 2016).
+He developed his interest on nationalism and migration with the After Belonging Agency as the Chief Curator of the 2016 Oslo Architecture Triennale (Graham Foundation Grant 2015) and as an editor of the volume After Belonging: The Objects, Spaces, and Territories of the Ways We Stay in Transit (Lars Muller, 2016).